 Monolith for Light is a study of mass and restraint in an open, barren field.
 The building is held as one dense body—concrete and limestone.
 No glass, so daylight arrives only through cuts.
-Light is not added.
-It becomes measure: a line, a depth, a duration.
-What seems like darkness is simply the space waiting to be read.
+Light becomes measure: a line, a depth, a duration.

-Inspired by In Praise of Shadows, the project explores how atmosphere can be built through restraint.
-Shadows are treated as structure.
-The design studies light as structure—how it frames movement, sets tempo, and produces "rooms" that are defined by time rather than by decoration.
+Inspired by In Praise of Shadows, the project explores how atmosphere is built through restraint.
+Shadows are treated as structure; light frames movement, sets tempo, and produces "rooms" defined by time rather than decoration.

 Plan, elevation, and section establish the controlled cuts and the internal sequence as a spatial narrative rather than a transparent container.